Read Frequently Asked Questions

 - All personnel involved in a U.S. FDA-regulated environment, especially those involved in regulatory compliance, CGMP training and auditing, and the production and documentation of regulated medical products.

-John E. Lincoln, is Principal of J. E. Lincoln and Associates LLC, a consulting company.
-He has over 32 years experience in U.S. FDA-regulated industries, 18 years of which have been as a full time, practicing consultant.
-John has worked with companies from start-up o Fortune 100, in the U.S., Mexico, Canada, France, Germany, Sweden, China and Taiwan.
-He specializes in quality assurance, regulatory affairs, QMS problem remediation and FDA responses, new / changed product 510(k)s, process / product / equipment including QMS and software validations, ISO 14971 product risk management files / reports, Design Control / Design History Files, Technical Files.
-He's held positions in Manufacturing Engineering, QA, QAE, Regulatory Affairs, to the level of Director and VP (R&D).
-In addition, John has prior experience in military, government, electronics, and aerospace.
-He has published numerous articles in peer reviewed journals, and conducted workshops and webinars worldwide.
-He is a graduate of UCLA.
+John E. Lincoln is principal of J. E. Lincoln and Associates LLC, a consulting company with over 31 years’ experience in U.S. FDA-regulated industries, and 17 years as a full-time consultant.
+Mr. Lincoln has worked with companies from start-up to Fortune 100, in the U.S., Mexico, Canada, France, Germany, Sweden, China and Taiwan.
+He specializes in quality assurance, regulatory affairs, QMS problem remediation and FDA responses, new / changed product 510(k)s, process / product / equipment including QMS and software validations, ISO 14971 product risk management files / reports, design control / design history files, and technical files.
+He's held positions in manufacturing engineering, QA, QAE, regulatory affairs, to the level of director and VP (R&D).
+In addition, Mr. Lincoln has prior experience in military, government, electronics, and aerospace.
+He has published numerous articles in peer reviewed journals, conducted workshops and webinars worldwide on CAPA, 510(k)s, risk analysis / management, FDA / GMP audits, validation, root cause analysis, and others.
+Mr. Lincoln is a graduate of UCLA.

 The FDA says it's getting tougher.
 Recent events indicate that's true.
 Recent audits indicate the past ways of doing things is not acceptable.
 There is an on-going major shift in the emphasis of U.S. FDA CGMP compliance audits.
 These changes in focus have a major impact on individual compliance objectives, efforts and measurements of success.
 The Agency has come under increasing negative publicity due to multiple drug recalls and pulling of product off the market, importation of tainted foods, lead based paint in toys, and recent public concern over insufficient oversight of new product introductions (and grandfathered product) by means of the 510(k) system.
 "Business as usual" is unacceptable.
 Business continues to "shoot itself in the foot", including once highly respected model companies have fallen flat or worse .
 All this affects the Agency's approach to audits and their expectations for companies.
 They also use GMP compliance audits to drive companies to do much of their work for them.
 There will be no return to the past.
 Each company should try to revisit their strategy of internal audit and enhance the key processes so that they can match it against the FDA’s shift in the requirements.